-- b.
+b.
 When requested, support transit operators who are interested in system consolidation.

-Preliminary Proposal: The STA remains available to support transit operators interested in system and or functional consolidation. - 4.
-Ensure mobility by providing services for older adults, people with disabilities, and the low-income earners. - a.
+Preliminary Proposal: The STA remains available to support transit operators interested in system and or functional consolidation.

+- 4. Ensure mobility by providing services for senior, people with disabilities, and the lowincome population. - a.
 Implement the countywide Mobility Management Plan and the Community Based Transit Plans.

-Significant Progress: The 2013 countywide Mobility Management Plan was an implementation plan for four programs.
+Significant Progress - The 2013 countywide Mobility Management Plan was an implementation plan for four programs.
 The four programs have been implemented.

 - 1. One Stop Transportation Call Center.
 The Mobility Call Center began operating in 2014 and handles calls, postal, and internet inquiries.
 In-person queries are handled primarily by its off-site location in the Suisun City Amtrak Station.
-The Call Center uses, and makes available to the public, a new Solano Mobility website which features a wide range of public, private and non-profit transportation services for older adults, people with disabilities and low-income earners. - 2.
+The Call Center uses, and makes available to the public, a new Solano Mobility website which features a wide range of public, private and non-profit transportation services for seniors, people with disabilities and the low-income population. - 2.
 Countywide Travel Training Program.
-This has been implemented through partner-ships with multiple agencies.
-FAST, SolTrans, and Vacaville City Coach manage their local Transit Ambassador programs, and STA provides those programs for SolanoExpress, Dixon Readi-Ride and Rio Vista Delta Breeze.
-In 2015, the STA began contracting with two non-profits (Independent Living Resource Center and Connections for Life) to handle Travel - Ambassador services for the balance of the county, long-distance trips and for individuals with cognitive and/or physical disabilities.
-Additionally, Travel Training videos, Rider Guides, and other materials were produced. - 3.
+This has been implemented through partnerships with multiple agencies.
+FAST, SolTrans, and Vacaville City Coach manage their localTransit Ambassador programs, and STA provides those programs for SolanoExpress, Dixon Readi-Ride and Rio Vista Delta Breeze.
+In 2015, the STA began contracting with two non-profits (Independent Living Resource Center and Connections for Life) to handle Travel Ambassador services for the balance of the county, long-distance trips and for individuals with cognitive and/or physical disabilities.
+Travel Training videos, Rider Guides, and other materials were produced. - 3.
 Countywide ADA Eligibility Program.
 A countywide in-person ADA assessment eligibility program was implemented by STA in 2013 via contract.
 Assessments have been conducted in all jurisdictions on a rotating schedule. - 4.
 Older Driver Safety Information Program.
 An inventory of Older Driver Safety Training Programs was created and presented on the Solano Mobility website.
-Mobility options for older adults have been presented by STA at Senior Driver Training sessions lead by the California Highway Patrol (CHP) several times a year throughout the county.
+Mobility options for seniors have been presented by STA at Senior Driver Training sessions lead by the California Highway Patrol (CHP) several times a year throughout the county.